 McKenzie.
 Third year in a row where integration has not occurred.
 No wild broodstock.
 Ziller asked when the switch should be made from transporting unclipped fish to moving them back downstream.
 This will be on the March or April HMT agenda.
 Ziller felt the 1 September date isn’t working because there are too many unassigned fish going upstream.
 Walker asked if there was a new date in mind.
 ODFW said they will look at the data and propose a new date from that analysis.

 Cougar.
 Leonhardt asked about the number of fish out-planted last year.
 Sharpe said the 400 females is a minimum.
 Walker and Leonhardt thought the 400 females (200 males) was a target.
 Sharpe said it is a target but more could be added if needed.
-In 2014, almost 600females were out-planted above Cougar.
+In 2014, almost 401 marked females were out-planted above Cougar from McKenzie Hatchery.
 Kruzic said we need to be mindful of any fish over 400 females going above Cougar.
-Ziller said ODFW is being mindfulbut fish up there are pretty much thrown away.
+Ziller said ODFW wants to maintain the numbers of Chinook spawning to provide for bull trout production.
+ODFW also thinks that placing wild fish above Cougar that did not originate above the dam subjects them to unacceptable mortality.

 Middle Fork.
 NWP took on the responsibility of out-planting in the North Fork and Middle Fork Willamette.
 NWP will continue in 2015.
 Sharpe would like to see juvenile production from fish out-planted above Hills Creek since the construction of a juvenile collection facility appears to be moving forward.
 Sharpe said the HGMPs need to get approved because right now 100% of naturally produced fish are not surviving.
 Sharpe asked Kruzic about returning naturally produced fish to the river in the absence of an approved HGMP.
 Kruzic said the goal is to put the fish in the best scenario.
 He asked if there is much spawning habitat in Little Fall Creek.
 Sharpe said there were 25 redds and 24 of those 25 were in Little Fall Creek.
 One was below Dexter.
 Helms said WVP biologists saw a lot of fish snagged, and released, by anglers.
 HMT further discussed the option of releasing fish into Little Fall Creek.
 Garletts said there is a lot of restoration work going on in the area so the releases would tie in nicely with that work.
 There is gravel at the old mill dam.
 Ziller said he would like direction on Little Fall Creek versus the Middle Fork Willamette releases.
 The third option would be release above Fall Creek.
 ODFW needs lead time to gear up for these releases so a decision earlier rather than later is preferred.
 Kruzic said releases above Fall Creek should be on the bottom of the list.
 Survival in the Middle Fork is very low.
 That leaves Little Fall Creek.
-Garletts and Helms believe they could assist but they will need training to access Weyerhaueser land.
+Garletts and Helms believe they could assist but they will need training to access Weyerhaeuser land.
 Sharpe thought it would be easier if ODFW could just do the releases.
 Ziller said there may be an opportunity to use Watershed Council volunteers.
 HMT felt Little Fall Creek was the best option for releases at this time.
 This will be revisited in February.

 Kruzic said we should coordinate with USFS about proposed releases on Forest Service property.
 Sharpe said Grenbemer has been coordinating with Darren Neff (USFS).